 C++-style casts eliminate many of the issues associated with C-style casts.
 See clauses 6.6 and 6.37 for a discussion of C++ conversion capabilities and errors.

+Material from Richard)

 Holes in the type system

 Shadow type system (explain) – Thoughts. – exception specification don’t participate in a functions types, until they are invoked.
 (Michael to provide some text in an email).
 This is only an issue before C++ 17.
 Fixed by using noexecpt and avoiding throw.